 2. Increase Privacy on Social Media

 There may be personal information on your social media accounts that can be viewed by the public.
-Or, your social media accounts could be public as well.
+Or, your social networking accounts could be public as well.
 “In a world where we are constantly sharing we are also constantly exposing personal information about our private lives,”emphasized Smith.

 On Facebook, you can set your privacy settings from here.
 Some things to keep in mind include: